YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 constr' v1 ... vn
 ```
 where `constr'` is lower-cased `constr` and is applied to a space-separated list of argument,
 corresponding to the shape of the user-defined injection primitive.

+The nest thing to do is to test the relational behaviour of various components and try different
+versions of a relation.